 WHERE YOU’LL STAY

 Morocco has a varied spectrum of accommodations.
-Our favorite being the riad (a characteristic building of Morocco with an internal open courtyard) in the medina cities (Marrakech and Fez).
+Our favorite is the riad (a characteristic building of Morocco with an internal open courtyard) in the medina cities (Marrakech and Fez).
 There are also plenty of luxury resorts and lovely boutique hotels.
 You even have the opportunity to do a bit of “glamping” in the desert.

-Keep in mind, staying in the medina is to some extent like stepping back in time—car free, chaotic, smelly, and sometimes a sensory overload.
+Keep in mind, staying in the medina is to some extent like stepping back in time—car-free, chaotic, smelly, and sometimes a sensory overload.
 Mix up the medina cities with more remote lodges in the desert and mountains so you can return home relaxed.